uwmisl/poretitioner/docs/README_DEV.md

 nix-shell --pure ./nix/playground.nix
 ```

-This little command does 3 things, let's break them down.
-This command...
+This little command does 3 things, let's break it down:

 `nix-shell`